 After lunch, I went downstairs at the supermarket (Grand Utama Superstore) to buy stuffs as I plan to eat my dinner at the room to prepare for the next day's engagement.
 I also had a takeout from Hot Point to add (Sambal Fish) so I managed to stay in the room that night without getting hungry.
 Going back to the hotel though was a challenge as I waited for taxi for 30 minutes, there was none, so I rode a bus back to the bus terminal and from there took a taxi back to the hotel.

-On Monday, after the kick-off meeting with the customer, there was a big gap before I started to work so my colleague friend brought me to our office located at the 13th floor of PGGMB Building.
+On Monday, after the kick-off meeting with the customer, there was a big time gap before I started to work so my colleague friend brought me to our office located at the 13th floor of PGGMB Building.
 Lucky number I thought! lol!

 The succeeding days was spent mostly between the customer place and hotel.
 It was only yesterday before I flew back that I had a chance to go around and see the city.
 I signed up for a tour with Sunshine Borneo Tours (Bandour Splendour, BND70).